 There are four directors of the Black Isle Partnership

-Dr Julian Paren (Treasurer)
+Dr Julian Paren (Company Secretary and Treasurer)

 Vanessa Halhead has lived in the Black Isle since 1985, in Resolis and now in Cromarty.
 She has always been active as a volunteer in the local community, including Resolis Community Council Secretary for 7 years, Association of Black Isle Community Councils, Director of Transition Black Isle for 10 years and is a long standing Director of the Black Isle Partnership.

 In her professional life she has worked in rural community development in Scotland and Europe for over 30 years and managed many rural projects and organisations.
 She was a founder and manager of Highlands and Islands Forum and worked for Rural Forum Scotland; Manager of the Moray Firth Partnership and Rural Development policy officer in Scottish Natural Heritage.
 From 2011-2013 she worked with the Scottish Government and rural stakeholders to develop the first Scottish Rural Parliament, and establish Scottish Rural Action (SRA) as the first rural movement in Scotland since 1999.
 Vanessa is a founding Director of SRA, having been part of the first Board on its incorporation in October 2013 and then being re-elected in February 2016.
 She is now the Acting Chair of SRA.
 Vanessa was involved in initiating the first European Rural Parliament (ERP) in 2013, and is now one of its Joint Coordinators.